Shadows (1974) by Pawel Nolbert & Lukasz Murgrabia, one of three images recreating Francis Bacon’s Triptych–August 1972.

 • Mix of the week: FACT Mix 470 by Jonny Trunk who also appears in the list of vinyl hoarders below.

-• Queer Noise: Abigail Ward on the history of LGBT music and club culture in Manchester.
+• Queer Noise: Abigail Ward on the history of LGB music and club culture in Manchester.

 • More photos of the steampunk exhibition at 751 D-Park, Beijing, China.